TedorLupaka/NealLandingPage/README.md

 # NEAL AFRICA LANDING PAGE
-Landing page prototype for Neal Africa
+This is a prototype for Neal Africa's landing page.